 ‘Sonnet 86’ also known as ‘Was it the proud full sail of his great verse,’ is number eighty-six of one hundred fifty-four sonnets that Shakespeare wrote over his lifetime.
 ‘Sonnet 86’ is one of 126 which belongs to the Fair Youth sequence.
 The 126 poems are devoted to a young, beautiful man whose identity remains unknown to this day.
 There has been a great deal of speculation about who this young man could possibly be but no single “young man” has been determined to be the poet’s “muse”.

 The poem asks a series of questions about the speaker’s own muteness.
-He considers why he’s suddenly unable to writer and owners if it is because of the rival poet’s skillful verse.
+He considers why he’s suddenly unable to write and if it is because of the rival poet’s skillful verse.
 The speaker muses on this topic for a time before coming to the conclusion after the “turn” in the final two lines that this is not the case.
 Rather, it is the Fair Youth’s appreciation of the poet that has muted the speaker’s verse.

 ‘Sonnet 86’ by William Shakespeare is a fourteen-line poem that is contained within a single stanza.
-This poem is a solid example of and English, Elizabethan, or Shakespearean sonnet.
+This poem is a solid example of an English, Elizabethan, or Shakespearean sonnet.
 This form requires that the sonnet be made up of three quatrains, or sets of four lines, and one concluding couplet, or set of two rhyming lines.

 The poem follows a consistent rhyme scheme that conforms to the pattern of ABAB CDCD EFEF GG and it is written in iambic pentameter.
 Iambic pentameter means that each line contains five sets of two beats, known as metrical feet.
 The first is unstressed and the second stressed.
 It sounds something like da-DUM, da-DUM.
 The last two lines are known as a couplet) are a rhyming pair.
 They often, but not always, bring with them a turn or “volta” (in Italian) in the poem.